Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Creating a Valid Will

-The surviving partner may receive nothing.
-The estate may pass to parents, siblings or more distant relatives.
-Children from previous relationships may inherit unexpectedly.
+• Assets may pass to parents, siblings or more distant relatives.

 A properly drafted will allows you to:

-- Specify your partner as beneficiary
+• Name your partner as a beneficiary

-- Appoint guardians for minor children
+• Appoint guardians for minor children

-- Establish trusts to manage assets for young beneficiaries
+• Establish trusts to manage assets for young beneficiaries

-- Control how and when assets are distributed
+• Control how and when assets are distributed

-Regular reviews are essential, particularly after major life events such as purchasing property, having children or changes in financial circumstances.
+Regular reviews are essential, particularly after major life events such as purchasing property, having children or significant changes in financial circumstances.

 Understanding Property Ownership